nbicocchi/learn-microservices/modules/observability/slides/1 - Observability.md

 * Why has system performance degraded recently?
 * What was the state of my service at time “y”?
 * Is the issue affecting all users or only a subset?

+## Observability in DevOps

+Observability is essential for DevOps and SRE, enabling teams to **see inside complex systems** and act on insights.
+Key benefits include:

+* **Continuous Deployment** – detect issues immediately after release.
+* **Capacity Planning** – identify bottlenecks and scale resources proactively.
+* **Incident Response & Retrospectives** – analyze root causes and prevent recurrence.
+* **Cultural & Process Benefits** – supports collaboration and a data-driven, blameless culture.

 ## SLI-SLO & Observability